hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 #### Defining schedules

-Scheduling and retention time are defined per RDS instance using AWS tags; if none are defined, default values of once per day just after midnight UTC and 90 day retention are hard coded in the script taking the snapshots.
+Scheduling and retention time are defined per RDS instance using AWS tags; if none are defined, default values of once per day just after 0200 UTC and 90 day retention are hard coded in the script taking the snapshots.
 Snapshots can be disabled by setting a tag also; this means that an active decision not to take any backups has to be made.
 Using AWS tags has some limitations due to the characters that are available, but it is simple to set up for individual database instances.
 If different default values are desired, the Python script can be updated.
 A future addition to the script for the future would be to enable input the default values as environmental variables.

 #### Tags
 `snapshot_retention_days`
 Number of days to retain the snapshot; used to calculate value in snapshot expiry tag
-E.g. `35`
+E.g. `35`, default `90`

 `snapshot_schedule`
 Space separated list of whole hours 00 - 23 to take snapshots (must be '00' '01' not '0' '1' etc)
-E.g. `00 08 16`
+E.g. `00 08 16`, default `02`

 `snapshot_latest`
 Tracks successful snapshots; content is either the hour of the successful snapshot or 'skipped' if not (mainly occurs when the database is not in a non-available state where snapshots are possible).